 The Jeep Comanche was a midsize pickup designed to be the best in its class.
 Directly modeled after the XJ Cherokee line, the Comanche was a unibody structured vehicle that was available on the market over the course of six years.

-Along with the Cherokee, the Comanche was one of the first Jeep vehicles to use a Quadra-Link suspension.
-This was a front suspension that included coil springs, which gave Comanche drivers a more comfortable ride and controlled handling, especially over rough terrain.
-Also to help aid in off-road driving ventures, the Comanche came standard with 15-inch all-weather radial-ply tires.
+The Comanche was one of the first Jeep vehicles to use the new Quadra-Link suspension.
+Additionally, to help aid in off-road driving ventures, the Comanche came standard with 15-inch all-weather radial-ply tires.

 To ensure drivers were able to get exactly what they wanted from their truck, the Comanche was available with a wide variety of options.
-The truck came standard with a six-foot bed but was also available with a seven-and-a-half-foot bed.
+The truck was available with a six-foot or with a seven-and-a-half-foot bed.
 There was an option of two- or four-wheel drive on the Comanche as well.
 Over the years, numerous trim levels were offered, including the X, XLS, Olympic Edition, Chief, Laredo, Pioneer and Eliminator.

 The Comanche was eventually phased out in 1992, ending the Jeep brand’s production of pickup trucks, which began in 1947.

 Do you remember the Comanche?
 Better yet, did you actually own one?
 Comment below and let us know!